 Mysteries of the Rosary

+There are twenty Mysteries of the Rosary, arranged in four sets of five — the Joyful, Sorrowful, Glorious, and Luminous Mysteries — each prayed on its own days of the week.
 The Rosary Mysteries lead us step-by-step through the life of Jesus Christ, in the company of His Blessed Mother.
-This guide explains each set—Joyful, Sorrowful, Glorious, and Luminous—with links to detailed meditations so you can pray them with understanding and love.
+This guide explains each set, with links to detailed meditations, so you can pray them with understanding and love.

 The rosary Mysteries are a prayerful journey through the life of Jesus, shared with His Blessed Mother, Mary.
 Each mystery is a meditation on God’s saving work, guiding people into a deeper faith and love for the Lord.
 These sacred accounts from the Bible open our hearts to the kingdom of God, where the divine plan of salvation is revealed in Christ.